halfflat/tinyopt/README.md

   The user code really ought to know best in this circumstance.
 * No localization in `usage` helper function.
   This would not be terribly hard to add, but will maybe sorta add this later.
-* Does not automatically enforce any inter-option constraints.
+* Does not automatically enforce any inter-option constraints (other than the new modal options, see below!).
   This can require arbitrarily complex support in any library, where it can instead be handled much more easily on the user side.